tr-igem/esmuflily/docs/internals.md

 Return the value in Table for Style (symbol), Key (symbol, number, string), and Dir (number).
-Style = #f reads from a single alist.
-Key = #f returns the entire table.
+Expect Table being a single alist if Style is #f.
+Return the entire table if Key is #f.
+Return the entire value of the entry if Dir is #f.

     (ekm-assld Table Grob Log Dir)

-Return the value in Table for the `style`, `duration-log`, and `stem.direction` properties of Grob, or for Log or Dir if true.
+Return the value in Table for the `style`, `duration-log`, and `Stem.direction` properties of Grob, or for Log or Dir if true.
+If Grob is not a grob it must itself be a style and Log and Dir must be specific values (not #f).

 ### Definition Table